campusdomar/PuMuKIT2-doc/UserGuide.md

 -   **Checkbox**: Used to select a series or group-operations (to delete several series at the same time, for instance).

--   **Announcement indicator**: A blue <<A>> indicates that the series itself is announced in the "Recently Added" area of the home page.
-A grey <<A>> indicates that the series has some multimedia objects that are announced in the same area of the home page.
+-   **Announcement indicator**: A blue "A" indicates that the series itself is announced in the "Recently Added" area of the home page.
+A grey "A" indicates that the series has some multimedia objects that are announced in the same area of the home page.
 Refer to section 2.3.1 for more information.

 -   **Broadcast level icon**: The broadcast level of a series depends on the broadcast level of its multimedia objects and it is represented by this icon.
 Clicking on the icon it allows you to modify the broadcast-status of several multimedia objects from the series simultaneously, e.g. to change several multimedia objects from "Blocked" to "Published" status.
 See section 3.2.1.
 Refer to Annex 11: Diffusion-icons for a Broadcast-level icons list.